A growth fund or growth stock mutual fund is invested primarily in growth stocks and focused on capital appreciation, or in other words: profit.

 There are also growth index funds, which are passively managed.
 A growth index fund is a growth stock mutual fund that tracks the performance of a particular stock index that’s focused on growth (e.g., the CRSP Large Growth Index or CRSP Small Cap Growth Index).

-To give you an example of how growth funds compare to the domestic equity market as a whole, the U.S. stock market had an average return of 9.2% over the past 10 years, according to research by Goldman Sachs, as of July 2020.
+To give you an example of how growth funds compare to the domestic equity market as a whole, the U.S. stock market had an average return of 14.83% from 2012 to 2021, according to the most recent data.
 For context, here is the performance of five growth mutual funds and ETFs over the last 10 years.
-These funds were ranked either Gold or Silver according to the Morningstar Analyst Rating for Funds, as of May 5, 2021.
-The Morningstar Analyst Rating is predicated on different metrics that assess a fund’s performance relative to its peers and its benchmark index.

 |Fund Name||Total Net Assets||10-year avg. annual return|